51ddhesh/proton-lite/README.md

 ## TODO / Upcoming Features

-- **Complete the implementation of `differentiate.rs`**: Add full support for symbolic differentiation of mathematical expressions.
+- Complete the implementation of [`differentiate.rs`](/src/differentiate.rs): Add full support for symbolic differentiation of mathematical expressions.
-- **Complete the implementation of `integrate.rs`**: Implement symbolic integration for supported expressions.
+- Complete the implementation of [`integrate.rs`](/src/integrate.rs): Implement symbolic integration for supported expressions.
-- **Improve `simplify.rs`**: Enhance the simplification logic to handle more complex expressions and edge cases.
+- Improve [`simplify.rs`](/src/simplify.rs): Enhance the simplification logic to handle more complex expressions and edge cases.
-- **Implement string parsing**: Add a parser to convert string input into `Expr` ASTs, enabling user-friendly input.
+- Implement string parsing: Add a parser to convert string input into `Expr` ASTs, enabling user-friendly input.
-- **Complete `repl.rs`**: Build an interactive Read-Eval-Print Loop (REPL) for evaluating and manipulating expressions from the command line.
+- Complete [`repl.rs`](/src/repl.rs): Build an interactive Read-Eval-Print Loop (REPL) for evaluating and manipulating expressions from the command line.

 > Currently, the [`main.rs`](/src/main.rs) is currently a placeholder.
 It is kept for potential future use if this project is extended as a CLI or an API service.